 Deliciously fragrant baked apple slices are one of my favorite afternoon snacks.
 I like to serve them with creamy Greek yogurt.

+These baked apple slices are so good!
 Sliced raw apple is delicious, no doubt.
 But when you take those same slices, sprinkle them with cinnamon and bake them, the crunchy, tart fruit transforms into a fragrant, sweet, delicious dessert.

 The ingredients you’ll need

 There’s nothing sweeter than a short list of ingredients, don’t you agree?
 Well, for this easy recipe, you only need TWO ingredients: a Fuji apple and ground cinnamon.
 That’s it!

 It’s so easy.
 I included the detailed instructions below on the recipe card.
 But here’s what you need to do:

 - You start by cutting the apple into slices.
 How to do it?
 I first cut it in half.
 Then I cut each of the halves into four wedges, and discard the core.
 Here’s a good guide for how to cut an apple.